 By Chris Manganiello

-- Historic tupelo honey industry and oyster fishery in Florida’s Apalachicola River floodplain and the Apalachicola Bay.
+- Historic tupelo honey industry and oyster fishery in Florida’s Apalachicola River floodplain and the Apalachicola Bay

-- Millions in recreation dollars generated on Lake Lanier, at Columbus’ whitewater course, and in the sport fishing industry.
+- Millions in recreation dollars generated on Lake Lanier, at Columbus’ whitewater course, and in the sport fishing industry

-- Water necessary for energy generation and industrial production.
+- Water necessary for energy generation and industrial production

-For nearly thirty years, Georgia, Alabama, and Florida have fought over the use of water in the Apalachicola-Chattahoochee-Flint River Basin (ACF), which is heavily influenced by the U.S. Army Corps of Engineers’ operation of Lake Lanier’s Buford Dam.
+For thirty years, Georgia, Alabama, and Florida have fought over the use of water in the Apalachicola-Chattahoochee-Flint River Basin (ACF), which is heavily influenced by the U.S. Army Corps of Engineers’ operation of Lake Lanier’s Buford Dam.
 Lake Lanier lies within the Chattahoochee’s headwaters, just north of Atlanta.

 The Corps built Lake Lanier in the 1950s with clear Congressional authorization for flood control, navigation, and hydropower.
 Over time, however, Lake Lanier has become the primary source of drinking water supply for metro Atlanta, and Alabama and Florida have argued that Georgia withdraws too much and isn’t sharing the water fairly.
 All three states have turned to the courts to try to resolve the conflict.
 Key litigation milestones include: